mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 });
 {% endhighlight %}

-We start the HTTP server and attach `socket.io` to it.
+We start the HTTP server and attach `socket.io` to it (decorate it with `socket.io`).
 The `connection` event in `socket.io` means that client has connected to our server.
 Once we have such connection established we need to attach the corresponding event handlers:

 {% highlight javascript %}
 var currentRoom, id;